albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     public class LightBoxTest {

       @Test
-      @DisplayName( "should not be empty when an item is placed in the box" ) public void shouldNotBeEmpty() {
+      @DisplayName( "should not be empty after an item is placed in the box" ) public void shouldNotBeEmpty() {
         final LightBox box = new LightBox();
         box.putItem( 1 );